SP-NTX/737-400/README.md

 Orginal 733: https://github.com/YV3399/737-300-CHT
 This is the 737-400 in Progress and under GNU GPL v3.0

+NOTE: the exterior 3D model is still 737-300!!!

 Download tutorial:
 Option 1: Latest release, click the latest version on the right side of the screen.
 Download the source code, extract the zip file